Short .com Domain Monitor: track 2–4 character domains.

-2-4 character .com domains are the scarcest and most liquid segment of the namespace.
-Every state change, whether a transfer, NS update, or expiration, carries disproportionate market significance.
-This page tracks those changes with hourly resolution.
+2–4 character .com domains are the scarcest and most liquid segment of the premium market.
+Every state change carries disproportionate market significance.

 Nameserver Change